rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 4. The final two statements assign a string value `'Guggenheim Geography!'` to the variable `message` and uses the Leaflet [L.Marker class](http://leafletjs.com/reference-1.0.0.html#marker) to place a marker at the center of the map, as well as the [Leaflet L.Tooltip class](http://leafletjs.com/reference-1.0.0.html#tooltip) to display our message on top of the map layers.

+The [Leaflet API Reference](http://leafletjs.com/reference-1.0.0.html) is your source for understanding how the Leaflet JavaScript operates.

 Read more about [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 Let's now use this template to create a basic thematic map.

 ## Mapping scenario: mapping your route from home to campus

 For this lesson, we're going to make a Leaflet map of your route to or from campus (pick one for now if they are different).
 The goal of the map is to allow the user to see your starting and ending points, the route between them, as well as a couple places of interest along the way.
-Perhaps you stop at a cafe or your place of work.
+Maybe you stop at a cafe or your place of work on the way to class.
+Perhaps you frequent a watering hole on the way home.

 We want to capture this geography, convert it to an appropriate data format, and display it on a web and mobile-friendly map.
-Additionally, we can allow the user to retrieve specific information about these places through interacting with the map (in this case, hovering over the map or touching on a marker).
+Additionally, we will allow the user to retrieve specific information about these places through interacting with the map (in this case, hovering over the map or touching on a marker).

-To begin, copy the *leaflet-map-template/* directory and rename it to *app*.
+To begin, make a copy of the *leaflet-map-template/* directory and rename it to *app/*, within the *module-01/* directory.

 ### Step 1: Data aquisition and conversion